We would like to thank our Program Sponsors Chevron for supporting the Student Paper Contest.

 SPE coordinates 14 regional student paper contests at the undergraduate, master's, and PhD levels.
 Students compete against other students in their region for the opportunity to advance to the International Student Paper Contest held during ATCE.
 Contestants enter an abstract of their paper and present it on the day of the competition.
 The papers of the winners who proceed to the International Student Paper Contest at ATCE will be published in the conference proceedings and on OnePetro.

-Currently, the 14 regional contests recognized by SPE are: Africa, Asia Pacific, Canadian, Eastern North America, Europe, Gulf Coast North America, Middle East, Mid-Continent North America, Rocky Mountain North America, Russia and Caspian, Western North America, South America and Caribbean, South Asia, and Southwestern North America.
+Currently, the 14 regional contests recognized by SPE are: Africa, Asia Pacific, Canadian, Eastern North America, Europe, Gulf Coast North America, Latin America and the Caribbean, Middle East, Mid-Continent North America, Rocky Mountain North America, Russia and Caspian, Western North America, South Asia, and Southwestern North America.

 Contests held separately from these event regions will not be considered as part of the International Student Paper Contest.
 Learn more about the contest schedule.